ggharsha/bringing_home_the_bacon/README.md

 ## Implementation Timeline:
 * 12/31 Thursday
     * Implement basic structure with classes for the game
-    * Get canvas to display on page along with pig and butcher elements
+    * Get canvas to display on page along with pig

 * 1/3 Monday
     * Flesh out classes and finalize all obstacles and characters